Understanding the Climate Change Drought Connection and Its Impact

 ┃Meteorological Drought (Lack of Precipitation)

-Meteorological drought is when an area lacks enough rainfall compared to its expected rates.
-This drought affects the economy and land area by paralyzing weather-reliant industries such as agriculture and water and can cause other types of drought if persistent.
+Meteorological drought occurs when an area lacks enough rainfall compared to its expected rates.
+It affects the economy and land area by paralyzing weather-reliant industries such as agriculture and water, and if persistent, it can cause other types of drought.

 ┃Agricultural Drought (Impact on Soil Moisture and Crops)